ari3s/synct/README.md

 ## Authorized access
 ### Bugzilla
-Bugzilla accces is handled using API key as described at [https://bugzilla.readthedocs.io/en/latest/api/core/v1/general.html#authentication](https://bugzilla.readthedocs.io/en/latest/api/core/v1/general.html#authentication).
+Bugzilla access is handled using API key as described at [https://bugzilla.readthedocs.io/en/latest/api/core/v1/general.html#authentication](https://bugzilla.readthedocs.io/en/latest/api/core/v1/general.html#authentication).
 API key can be generated in Preferences of the personal Bugzilla profile and stored in a file that is referred in the YAML configuration file of the script.

 ### Jira
 The script uses REST API that requires an API token.
 The token can be generated from your Jira account according to the guidance here: [https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).
 The stored token file must be referred in the YAML configuration file of the script.